skarlekar/smart-quora/README.md

 ## Exercises
 There are a few issues in this application as it stands.
 They are:
 ### Issue 1
 The application allows a QuoraUser to spend indiscrimnately with total disregard to how much tokens they have in their account.
-Ideally, we want the QuoraUser to only stake in
+Ideally, we want the QuoraUser to only offer up reward upto the amount they have in their account ie., QuoraUser.token
+#### Solution 1
+This a